tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_24/puzzle_24.md

 ## Overview

 Welcome to **Part VI: GPU Warp Programming**!
 This section introduces you to GPU **warp-level primitives** - hardware-accelerated operations that leverage synchronized thread execution within warps.
-You'll master the art of using built-in warp operations to replace complex shared memory patterns with simple, efficient function calls.
+You'll learn the art of using built-in warp operations to replace complex shared memory patterns with simple, efficient function calls.

 **What you'll achieve:** Transform from complex shared memory + barrier + tree reduction patterns to elegant warp primitive calls that leverage hardware synchronization.